 College of the Canyons

-College of the Canyons’ Center for Civic Engagement continues to work to facilitate its ongoing student-driven community engagement, co-curricular Social Action Team to examine the topic of housing insecurity and affordability.
+College of the Canyons’ Center for Civic Engagement continues to advance its ongoing student-driven, co-curricular PLACE Action Team to examine the topic of housing insecurity and affordability.
 The project, entitled Hunger, Homelessness, and HOPE encourages students to employ design thinking, action research, Project-Based Learning, and social entrepreneurism to address this escalating social problem.
-Emphasizing collaboration, communication, critical thinking, and creativity–21st Century professional skills–students work collaboratively to advance the power of HOPE.
+Emphasizing collaboration, communication, critical thinking, and creativity–21st Century professional skills–students work collaboratively to demonstrate the power of HOPE.
 More specifically, they demonstrate “How Our Passion Engages” campus and community.

 The proposed initiative reflects a focus both on Oxy student community-building and service-learning/community participation.
 The intent is to engage historically marginalized students by creating a digital space in which they can connect throughout their time at Oxy.
 The project, while creating a multi-layered ‘Social Identity Support and Networking’ experience on the Occidental College Presence platform, will serve to connect students with each other and with leadership development opportunities on and off-campus.
 Components will include, but not limited to, the first-year experience, peer-to-peer and alumni networking, political and social activism in Los Angeles, and community-based learning and service events.